 Albufera is not my personal favorite, but I can´t argue that it´s the closest place to get an authentic experience of the region´s traditions and gastronomy.
-How was life in the Valencian Community, before Valencia has turned into a 3rd biggest Spanish city?!
+Plus it is one of the easiest day trips from Valencia.
+You can see with your own eyes how was life in the Valencian Community before Valencia has turned into the 3rd biggest Spanish city.

 Most of my friends loved it there.
 On the road, you could notice some traditional Valencian houses and farms.
 The most typical thing in Albufera is a boat tour.
 I´d suggest you visit during the sunset for some beautiful shots, as the landscape itself did not impress me much.
 But again, it really depends.
 Some people like it, others not so much.
 You should visit at least once to decide where you stand.

 Sagunto will be one of the most interesting day trips from Valencia for history lovers.
 The city is famous for its gorgeous Roman Castle lying on the top of the hill, right in between the cities of Valencia and Castellon.
 More places nearby you could visit on the same day: Vall D´Uxo Caves, Segorbe, The Holy Cave of Altura.